walks banner

 A long walk that could be boggy through the pastures between the two heights.
 For this reason I would avoid doing in Winter.
 Instead make a day of it in decent weather.
 It is varied, needs your attention in choosing paths and around 13 miles long.
 Allow a leisurely 7 hours and take a picnic to have around the cairn of Cunswick Scar.

-Last site update - 14th March 2024
+Last site update - 28th November 2024